rafed/rafed.github.io/content/other/music.md

   columns: '2'
 ---

 I've been learning music from a young age.
 I was home schooled in Rabindra Sangit, Nazrul geeti, Folk music and Indian Classical for over 7 years.
-I later joined chayanaut but couldnt continue long because... you know, life happened.
+I later joined chayanaut but couldn't continue long because... you know, life happened.
 Now I have an electric keyboard and practice the piano.
 Check out my youtube channel [Rafulu](https://www.youtube.com/channel/UCm06Y0e-rYROhZ76-GLtYTQ).